1. Python Comment

 2) It must not begin with any digit 0-9

 3) It must not be a keyword.
 To check the keywords run:

 Simple left padding acts as a block definition in Python.
 It is typically a tab space or four white space in the beginning of an enclosed statement.

 10. Underscore '_'

 _ is used in multiple different ways in python.

-- One underscore _ in the beginning of variable name indicates that the variable will become private later on.
+b) One underscore _ at the beginning of the variable name indicates that the variable will become private later on.

-- Two underscores on either side of attribute name symbolizes weak attribute and it is read as 'dunder'.
+d) Two underscores on either side of the attribute name symbolize weak attribute and it is read as 'dunder'.
 Eg. __name__